NCAR/climate-primer-water/doc/ch4_gcms.rst

 with the IPCC), the main goals of the National Climate Assessment
 include:

--  Inform policy guidance and resource management decision-making by providing policy-neutral and policy-relevant information accessible and actionable.
+-  Inform policy guidance and resource-management decision-making by providing policy-neutral and policy-relevant information accessible and actionable.